Don Shula Kids: How Many Children Did The Football Coach Have?

 According to IMDb, Donna Shula, born in 1961, made an appearance as herself in the ESPN series SportsCentury, in a piece about her father.

 Not much else is known about her.
-A Facebook profile belonging to a woman with her name, and whose place of birth is Miami Gardens, Florida (the city where Donna and her siblings were born), says that she is self-employed, but doesn’t provide specifics.
+A Facebook profile belonging to a woman with her name — and whose place of birth is Miami Gardens, Florida (the city where Donna and her siblings were born) — says that she is self-employed but doesn’t provide specifics.

 Sharon Shula Is A Retired Attorney